-“A ratio of less than 30 percent is acceptable,” says U.S. News and World Report credit card expert and consumer finance analyst Beverly Harzog, “but closer to 10 percent helps to boost your score.”
+“A ratio of less than 30% is acceptable,” says U.S. News and World Report credit card expert and consumer finance analyst Beverly Harzog, “but closer to 10% helps to boost your score.”

-Closing a credit card that you no longer use can hurt your credit score because you could raise your credit utilization rate by reducing the total amount of credit you have available to use versus the amount of credit you are currently utilizing.
+Closing a credit card can hurt your credit score because you could raise your credit utilization rate by reducing the total amount of credit you have available.

 In our example above, if one of those three cards had a $5,000 credit limit and that’s the one you cancel, your utilization rate will jump from 40% to a whopping 80%.
 That will almost certainly have a negative impact on your credit score.